Absolute-Zero172/wireguard-project/README.md

 Then, configure an ssh key pair to allow a secure ssh connection into the vm.
 - Use the command `ssh-keygen` to generate a public/private key pair
    - Follow all instructions given by this command
-- Upload the public key to the VM
+- Upload the public key to the VM before starting it

 SSH into the VM by using `ssh -i <path/to/private/key> root@<VM ipv4 address>`